fredrikaverpil/pyside2-linux/README.md

 ### Dockerhub setup

-Dockerhub will build a Docker image on manual trigger, which will result in a container image equipped with all requirements in order to build PySide2.
-This involves Python, Qt, clang, cmake, libclang etc.
+The Dockerfiles, when built, will result in containers equipped with all requirements in order to build PySide2.
+This involves Python, Qt, gcc, libclang etc.

 The docker images serve as a cache of sorts, and makes the CI wheel building process much faster.

+CentOS 6.6 and 7.x are used for PySide2-5.6 and PySide2-5.9 respectively, because the lowest Linux distro Qt builds are as follows:
+- Qt 5.6: RHEL 6.6
+- Qt 5.9: RHEL 7.x

+The Qt binaries in the Docker containers are precompiled with gcc.
+Therefore, gcc is also being used to build PySide2.

 <br><br>

 ### Travis CI setup

 A build matrix is set up which will create jobs for each PySide2 wheel build.
-For each build, the Docker image is pulled down and then used to initiate the build.
+For each build, the Docker image is pulled down and then runned to build PySide2.

 <br><br>